Mihai-CMM/fluentd-plugins/README.md

 ##
-RUN  fluent-gem install fluent-plugin-mongo -v 0.7.12 RUN  fluent-gem install fluent-plugin-sql
+RUN  fluent-gem install fluent-plugin-mongo -v 0.7.12

+RUN  fluent-gem install fluent-plugin-sql

 RUN  fluent-gem install pg -v 1.4.5

+added and some dependecies to build this docker image
 ##

 Everything else needed is on their Bitnami github and web